General Complaints and Tuition Refund Claims

 If you make a general complaint, PTIB will review and decide whether to take action, but is not able to provide an update on the resulting investigation, if any.

 Being unhappy about a program does not mean you were misled.
-For a claim to be successful, you need concrete evidence you were promised something significant that the institution did not deliver.
+For a complaint to be successful, you must establish that you were promised something significant that the institution failed to deliver.

 • You dislike an instructor.